ahmedsakr/wstrade-api/README.md

 A user of wstrade-api has observed that trades in excess of 7 per hour are rejected by the WealthSimple Trade servers.
 You can use this observation as a baseline of how many trades you can perform on an hourly basis.

+## Deprecated Versions

+* Versions `<= v0.9.0` are deprecated due to a WS Trade architecture change in handling buy and sell APIs.
+These old versions will work for everything except buying and selling.
+Upgrade to a later version if you wish to use the buying and selling APIs.

 ## Getting Started

 Before playing with **wstrade-api**, you must have a valid